WC.com

 Any determination of facial constitutionality must be made by the courts.
 This is not because judicial authority was usurped or succeeded, but because the state's constitution says so; because prior precedent says so (and that is important, see Stare Decisis).
 And now the debate will begin about whether this means that the WCC acted appropriately in Vasquez or whether that declaration is beyond the scope defined and described in Robinson

 For those who see a parallel for Florida, it would be well advised to read the Florida Constitution, and its definition of "court."
 The Florida Supreme Court has already analyzed that language in In Re Amendments to the Rules of Workers' Compensation Procedure.
 The Court concluded that the Office of Judges of Compensation Claims is not a "court."
-So, any assertion that this Office has similar authority as Robinson describes might face an uphill battle.
+So, any assertion that this Office has authority similar to what Robinson describes might face an uphill battle.